(Parteiabzeichen)

 NSDAP Party badge Late War Painted M1/148

 A NSDAP Party pin late war painted badge M1/148.
 The obverse of the badge depicts a roundal with the inscription ‘D.A.P.
 National-Sozialistische’ with a painted black swastika in the centre with a white background.
-The reverse of the pin has the RZM logo and number ‘M1/148’ rare maker, Heinrich Ulbricht's Widow, Vienna, complete with horizontal safety pin-style catch.
+The reverse of the pin has the RZM logo and number ‘M1/148’ rare maker, Heinrich Ulbricht's Widow, Vienna, badge is approx 23mm, complete with horizontal safety pin-style catch.
 The NSDAP Party Badge has no damage or repairs in good very condition.

-This slightly smaller version of the party badge, marked on reverse side RZM 63, with its tinny type fixing.The size of this smaller version of the party badge is approx 18mm, with good enamels.
-This early code did not have the later "M1" for badges, but does have
+This ¾ size transitional version of the party badge, marked on reverse side RZM 63, with its tinny type fixing.
+This is a scarce example of the ¾ size party badge, size of this version is approx 17mm, with excellent enamels.
+This has an early code which did not have the later "M1" for badges, but does have number 63, indicating contractor Steinhauer & Lück of Lüdenscheid.

 Early NSDAP Membership party badge Marked Ges Gesch

 Suberb condition badge deep dished form, excellent enamels, marked Ges Gesch in two places on the reverse side, complete with its tinny type fixing.
+Badge is approx 23mm.

 Early pre-1933 Nazi Sympathisers stickpin badge

 Not a party badge but a Scarce early (pre-1933, pre-RZM) NSDAP sympathisers stickpin badge.
-Its made of celluloid. the diameter of the bdge itself is approx 16 mm (the total size including the pin is approximately 37 mm). worn by non-party members or supporters of the NSDAP.
+Its made of celluloid. the diameter of the bdge itself is approx 18 mm (the total size including the pin is approximately 37 mm). worn by non-party members or supporters of the NSDAP.
 In good condition and in this shape and form very hard to find!